 In Year 9, pupils who choose to do Mandarin as a beginner’s course are given an introduction to the language and culture.
 The course focuses on all four linguistic skills at a beginners’ level.
 Cultural elements are also embedded in the programme: pupils are given or can choose their own Chinese name, learn about Chinese festivals, make Chinese food in the school kitchen and utilise traditional skills such as paper cutting and Chinese calligraphy.
 After the one year taster course in Year 9, pupils can choose to continue studying Mandarin as one of their GCSE subjects.
 The exam tests the four essential skills: listening, reading, speaking and writing.

 For native and advanced Mandarin leaners, pupils will have small class tutorial to prepare them for Cambridge GCSE Mandarin Chinese 1st language or 2nd Language examination.

 All pupils who have completed the one year of Mandarin learning course, will be able to have opportunity take external YCT examination.
 The HSK/YCT (Chinese Proficiency Test) is an international standardised Chinese Language test which measures the ability of non-native speakers such as foreign pupils and overseas Chinese.

-Entry requirements: This course is designed for native Chinese speakers or pupils who have achieved at least B grade for IGCSE (2nd Language) or above.
+Entry requirements: This course is designed for pupils who have achieved at least B grade for IGCSE or level 7 in GCSE or above.

 The syllabus for A Level Mandarin Chinese is divided into four themes: